Reading Between the Lines of Prosecutor Notes

 Is the prosecutor new to his or her job?
 Prosecutors work for a government agency and may be in a mandatory probationary period if required by civil service rules.
 That may mean an opportunity to settle your case, since the prosecutor’s win-loss record will be looked at by the government employing agency in their performance review.

 Prosecutors are people, too.
 Your Orange County DUI lawyer knows who they are and how their priorities may affect your case.
 You will want to work with a law firm that is totally immersed in the local courts where your case will be heard.
-Call Coffey & Coffey for a free consultation at (800) 706-7888.
+Call the Law Office of Mike Coffey Attorney at Law& the Law Office of Mike Coffey Attorney at Lawfor a free consultation at (800) 706-7888.